chris-barry/darkweb-everywhere/EVIDENCE.md

 * Ideally, each domain should have multiple sources confirming that each hidden service is legitimate.

 ## The Links
+Links marked with "TODO" are links that have not been proven as the hidden version of a clearnet site.

 * **Aaron Swartz's Blog**
 	* Documented here: TODO

 * **Autistici**
 	* Documented here: <http://www.autistici.org/de/stuff/man_anon/tor.html>.

+* **Behind Bloodshot Eyes**
+	* Documented here: TODO

 * **Bitmessage**
 	* Documented here: <https://bitmessage.ch/faq.html>